pct-code/scalewiz/doc/index.rst

 Experiment parameters
 ~~~~~~~~~~~~~~~~~~~~~

 This is the most important one.
-The first two fields only affect the
+The first few fields only affect the
 final report.
 The last five fields affect how the tests are conducted
 and scored.